davidbecerra/Notes/Python/Install Python.md

 To add Python to your PATH, go to Start > Control Panel > System and Security > System > Advanced System Settings > Environment Variables.
 Alternatively, you can run `sysdm.cpl` in the command prompt, go to the "Advanced" tab in the popup window, then click Environment Variables.

 Regardless, you should see a new popup window.
 In the "System variables", select "Path" and click "Edit".

+### Getting Pip
+Pip should come prepackaged in Python 2.7.9 and later (for python 2) or Python 3.4 and later (for python 3).
+To check if pip is installed already, run the following in the command line:

+        pip -V

+This should print the current version of pip installed.

+If `pip` is not a recognized command then you can install pip by following the steps [here](https://pip.pypa.io/en/latest/installing.html#id7).